Jennifer-d-datascientist/Jennifer-d-datascientist/README.txt

-# 👋 Hello, I'm Uju Jennifer Ofin!
+# 👋 Hello, I'm Uju Jennifer Ofiani!

 Welcome to my GitHub profile!
 I'm a passionate data scientist and customer service professional with a keen interest in solving problems and making data-driven decisions.
 Here you'll find a collection of my projects, repositories, and contributions that showcase my skills and expertise.